Bristol England, UK Travel Guide

 The UK has high public health standards, so most health concerns are minor.

-Common cold/flu are prevalent in colder months; practice good hand hygiene.
+Common cold/flu are prevalent in the colder months of the year; maintain clean hands.
 Seasonal pollen allergies are common in spring/summer; carry antihistamines.
-Foodborne illnesses are rare due to strict safety standards; tap water is safe to drink.
+Foodborne illnesses are rare due to firm safety standards; tap water is safe to drink.

 Sunburn can occur even on overcast days; use Sunscreen (SPF 30+), wear Sunglasses, and a hat.
 While trekking in woodlands, check for ticks after outdoor activities.